 The concept of flow has garnered increasing attention through research in psychology, neuroscience, and education.
 Flow is often described as being “in the zone,” when one becomes completely immersed in an activity.
 Mihaly Csikszentmihalyi, pronounced Me-High Chick-Sent-Me-High, spent much of his career researching and writing about the concept of flow.
 According to Csikszentmihalyi (1990), the theory of the optimal experience is based on “the concept of flow—the state in which people are so involved in an activity that nothing else seems to matter; the experience itself is so enjoyable that people will do it even at great cost, for the sheer sake of doing it.”
 There are three interconnected areas that Csikszentmihalyi brought global attention to through his research: attention, flow and positive psychology.
 Terms often associated with the state of flow include, but are not limited to, clarity, timelessness, task absorption, serenity, and transcendental.

-“He (Csikszentmihalyi) was surprised to discover that enjoyment did not result from relaxing or living without stress, but during these intense activities, in which their attention was fully absorbed.
-He called this state flow, because during his research, people illustrated their intense experiences using the metaphor of being carried by a current like a river flows.”
+It was surprising to discover that enjoyment did not result from relaxing or living without stress, but during these intense activities, in which their attention was fully absorbed.
+This state was called by Csikszentmihalyi flow, because during the research, people illustrated their intense experiences using the metaphor of being carried by a current like a river flows (p.
+1)

 Educators can reflect on the findings from Csikszentmihalyi to find ways to design education experiences to engage students through activities that facilitate flow.
 Within education, John Spencer has explored strategies to boost student engagement through flow theory as shared in Figure 1.
-According to Spencer (2021), “flow theory is what happens when we hit that place of optimal experience, where you are fully engaged, present, and focused (Spencer, 2021).
+According to Spencer (2021),“flow theory explains what happens when we hit that place of optimal experience, where you are fully engaged, present, and focused" (para.
+1).

 Five Ways to Boost Engagement through Flow Theory (Spencer, 2017)

 Researchers, like Steven Kotler, bring a dynamic and innovative approach to flow.
 Kotler discusses how educators can benefit from research in athletics, the arts, and other fields through understanding flow states and the neurochemistry of flow as shared in the two videos below.
-According to Kotler (2021), “Flow is defined as an optimal state of consciousness, a state where you feel your best and perform your best.
-More specifically, the term refers to those moments of rapt attention and total absorption, when you get so focused on the task at hand that everything else disappears.”
+According to Kotler (2021):

 Flow and Ultimate Human Performance | The Rise of Superman (Kotler, 2014)